If your credit isn’t quite where you want it to be, you might be looking for opportunities to build your credit score.

 New credit

-Almost every time you apply for a credit account, the creditor does a hard inquiry on your credit report, which can knock a few points off your credit score.
+hard inquiry on your credit report, which can impact your credit score.
 If you apply for a lot of credit accounts in a short period, though, the effect on your score can be compounded.
 In total, new credit accounts for 10% of your FICO credit score.

 As with the average age of your credit accounts, the best thing you can do for this factor is to avoid applying for credit unless it’s necessary.
 And if you’re applying for a mortgage or auto loan, try to do your rate shopping within a period of 14 to 45 days.
 That way, all of your inquiries will be consolidated into just one on your credit report.
+However, if you’re shipping for two different types of loans, like a mortgage and an auto loan, these will count as two separate inquiries.

 Credit mix

-Once you’ve identified the areas of your credit you need to work on, you can take steps (or find the right financial products) to help you build credit and work towards your credit score goals.
-These could include getting a credit builder loan, a secured credit card or retail store card, or other options.
-Just make sure you only get credit building products you can manage responsibly.
+Once you’ve identified the areas of your credit you need to work on, you can take steps to help you build credit and work towards your credit score goals.
+These steps can include making on-time payments, spending below your credit limit and maintaining a healthy mix of credit accounts.

 How to use credit repair and credit building together

-Depending on the situation, you could use either credit repair, credit building, or a combination of the two to improve your credit score.
+Depending on the situation, you could use either credit repair, credit building, or a combination of the two to build your credit score.
 As you look through your credit report, keep an eye out for any accounts you don’t recognize, keeping in mind that some creditors may use a different name on your credit report than they do publicly.
 When in doubt, ask your lender first.

 The bottom line